LeonardoBozCaitano/personal-website-cloudformation/README.md

 # My Personal Website infrastructure as code.

-Building the infrastructure to my static website hosted in [myWebsite](http://www.leonardobozcaitano.com)
+Building the infrastructure to my static website hosted in my Website hosted in http://www.leonardobozcaitano.com

 ### The infrastructure will be build in 6 steps: